doyousketch2/theTemplate/README.md

 Then I thought of a breakout clone,
 where you control a paddle-and-ball that destroy the words.

-But that would take individual clone / placement of letteres,
+But that would take individual clone / placement of letters,
 and collision detection - which is do-able, just takes time.

 ---